fjelltopp/zarr-ckan/README.md

 # ckanext-zarr

-Provides tailored styling and features for CKAN for the Zambia Research and Evaluation Repository.
+Provides tailored styling and features for CKAN for the Zambia National Research Repository.

 ## Key features